Official State of Iowa Website Here is how you know

 Lockers available for public use

-Link to a high resolution image of the quarter slot for the lockers
+High resolution image of the lockers

 Quarter slot for the lockers